Creating content

 To create a new piece of content, first click the "Create content" button at the top right of the Content Library window.
 This opens the content types browser and lets you choose from the content types that are available in your current content repository.

-The content types window is shown in the image below.
+The content types browser is shown below.
 In this example we'll create a Tutorial Banner content item by selecting the Tutorial Banner icon and clicking "Add content".

 Adding the contentLink copied!

-The content editing window is opened with the fields defined by the Tutorial Banner content type.
+The content form is opened with the fields defined by the Tutorial Banner content type.
 Notice that the content type is shown at the top of the window.

 Labels provide more detail about the purpose of each field on the content editing form, in this case a headline, strapline and and a background image.
 We'll fill in the heading and subheading and add the image.